finos/legend-studio/CONTRIBUTING.md

 # To quickly generate a changeset
 # NOTE: you can provide an optional message.
 If no message is provided,
 # the summary part of your changeset will be left blank.
-yarn changeset "e.g. some message ..."
+yarn changeset -m "e.g. some message ..."

 # To open an interactive prompt to build more advanced changeset
 yarn changeset:cli